 #4 – Forums – Let me be clear on this, by forums I’m pretty much talking the bigger ones like Quora and Reddit.
 I’m active on Quora and always look for questions from new bloggers.
 Occasionally I run across someone who can’t figure out why they’re struggling to get readers.
 That’s a perfect opportunity to jump in, be friendly, and offer to review their site!

 #5 – Paid Option – Here it gets a little more interesting.
-Money talks and you can really get quite a good review at low cost.
-One of the easiest ways to do this is go to sites like Fiverr, or Upwork and search for something like “website review” or “website critique”.
+Money talks and you can really get quite a good review at a low cost.
+One of the easiest ways to do this is going to sites like Fiverr, or Upwork and search for something like “website review” or “website critique”.
 You’ll get a number of listings to choose from.
-I’ll use mine as an example (in the middle of the image).
+I’ll use my first Fiverr review gig as an example (in the middle of the image).
 I got a 5-star review, a tip and more reviews after that.

 You can see that price ranges are all over.
 You need to click through a few of them and determine what suits you best.
 Price, star rating, and customer comments are key.
 Don’t be swayed too much by the number of jobs.
 It’s important, but if someone can do a very good job on the first project, it’s a good sign.
 Customer reviews are key.
 Read what customers are saying – were they satisfied with their website review?

 A website review does a number of things for you

 With a professional website review, you hear from an outsider who can point out things that you may not see.
 A well-done website review will provide information to help you make key adjustments (major and subtle.)